-- 1. Surveys, whether conducted as part of a program or needs assessment, or for any other purpose.
-Prior approval is necessary to determine whether the activity is within the scope of the award and meets the requirements of the Paperwork Reduction Act. - 2.
-Trainings developed and/or hosted by the applicant or project partner for staff and volunteers working on the project.
+Recipients must receive prior approval before using grant funds to support surveys, whether conducted as part of a program or needs assessment, or for any other purpose.
+Prior approval is necessary to determine whether the activity is within the scope of the award and meets the requirements of the Paperwork Reduction Act (see the Solicitation Companion Guide for more information).